initgrep-com/initgrep.blog/_postCollection/javascript/angular/handle-side-effects-in-angular-ngrx.md

 ...[source](https://softwareengineering.stackexchange.com/questions/40297/what-is-a-side-effect)

 &nbsp;

-It is recommended to keep a component as pure as possible.
+## Why NgRx Effects?

  A pure component has an immutable input and produces the events as output.
 These components are essentially dumb and most of the computations are done outside of it.
 A pure component has a single responsibility similar to *pure functions*.

 Now, If the components are not doing any computations, most of the computations and side-effects would be moved inside the services.
 That is the first-hand use of angular services.
 It is easy to inject them into components and perform various computations.